The 20-Minute Cozy Reading Ritual

 A few small things that help:

-• Lighting that doesn’t fight you—lamps over overhead lights, always
+- Lighting that doesn’t fight you—cozy lamps over harsh overhead lights, always

 This isn’t about aesthetic perfection.
 It’s about signaling to your body that it’s okay to slow down now.